lvliheng007/lvliheng/README.md

 ### The advantages of NILM:

 - **Energy Conservation and Efficiency**: By identifying and tracking the energy usage of individual appliances, NILM helps in promoting energy-saving behaviors and enhancing overall energy efficiency.
-- **Smart Grid Compatibility**: It is particularly relevant in the context of smart grids, where detailed information about energy usage is valuable for both consumers and utility providers for managing demand, optimizing energy distribution, and reducing costs.
 - **Consumer Insight**: For consumers, NILM provides insights into their energy consumption patterns, enabling them to make informed decisions about reducing their energy use and cost.
 - **Fault Detection and Maintenance**: NILM can also be used for predictive maintenance and fault detection in appliances by identifying unusual patterns in energy consumption that may indicate a malfunction.